SolidStateGroup/react-native-firebase-auth/README.md

 Using this module alongside Firebase means there is no need to write and host any backend code to handle users logging in to your app.

+Use our project starter repository (https://github.com/SolidStateGroup/firebase-project-starter) to help you get started setting up your own Firebase project.

 ## Install
 ```
 $ npm install --save react-native-firebase-auth